openedx/edx-documentation/en_us/open_edx_release_notes/source/index.rst

 Open edX Release Notes
 ####################################

-The *Open edX Release Notes* provide information about Open edX releases.
+The *Open edX Release Notes* provide information about releases, migrations, and other changes and updates to the Open edX platform.

 .. toctree::
    :numbered: